-When four of my closest friends all announced they were leaving Amsterdam and moving to Stockholm around Christmastime, I was pretty devastated.
+When four of my closest friends all announced they were leaving Amsterdam and moving to Stockholm in January 2021, I was pretty devastated.
 After a year of lockdowns, my friendship circle had already diminished, and this was a major blow.
 Fortunately, however, there’s been an equally major upside: free accommodation in one of the most expensive cities in Europe!
-So I recently spent two weeks in Stockholm, catching up with friends and (of course) going out to eat and drink.
+So far I’ve spent around three weeks in Stockholm, catching up with friends and (of course) going out to eat and drink.
 Yes, the booze is pricey – there’s no getting away from it.
 But the food is not all that much more expensive than Amsterdam, and overall the quality is extremely good.
 Plus, the high level of English and the excellent public transport system – including a network of ferries that hop between islands – make the city easy to navigate.
 There’s no denying it: Stockholm has all the ingredients for a dissertation-length foodie guide…

 Clearly you can’t go to Sweden without gobbling down your fair share of Swedish meatballs.
 They crop up on many menus around town, but where better to sample a few different varieties than the aptly named Meatballs for the People?
 I tried the “all in” chef’s choice, which is made up of two meatballs of four different varieties (i.e. eight meatballs in total) plus silky potato purée, creamy veal gravy and tart preserved lingonberries.
 My favourites were the moose meatballs, closely followed by the pork, but all were excellent.
 The service was fantastic, too.